FuzzyBearBTC/omniwallet/README.md

 ```
 Using the config included, nginx will launch an HTTP server on port 80.

-Set an environment variable containing a secret passphrase - this is used to generate salts for indivdual user IDs, and it needs to be both secret AND not change.
+Set an environment variable containing a secret passphrase - this is used to generate salts for individual user IDs, and it needs to be both secret AND not change.
 ```
 export OMNIWALLET_SECRET="DontTellAnyoneThis"
 ```